Frequently Asked Questions (FAQs)

 Below you will find Frequently Asked Questions about the program.
 To learn the answers to these questions, click on the plus sign or the question text to expand the dropdown.
 Questions and answers have been grouped under the following topics: Admissions, Financial Aid, Curriculum and More Information.

-Applications to the Health Research program at NEOMED must be completed by:
+Applications to the Integrated Pharmaceutical Medicine program at NEOMED must be completed by February 1st.

 Applicants will need: